Lockheed offers $250K prize for first AI drone to beat human pilot

 Drones are increasingly expanding into everyday life.
 They're used by companies like Amazon for delivering groceries and are deployed by farmers to monitor crops and livestock.
 Drone racing has also gained traction with events like the US National Drone Racing Championships, as well as those from the Drone Racing League.

-Discuss: Lockheed offers $250K prize for first AI drone to beat human pilot
+Discuss: Lockheed Martin offers $250K prize for first AI drone to beat human pilot

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.